 Things to do: The defining landmark of the village is Bredon Hilll, which is so vast it can be seen from nine other counties in the UK!
 This is a great place for walking and rambling, and cyclists like to ride here too.
 Don’t miss Bredon Tithe Barn where you can learn more about the region’s interesting history.

-There is so much to do in the Cotswolds that we’re sure that you’ll have an amazing time, if you’d like to discuss planning your visit to this beautiful part of the world, then please do get in touch today; we look forward to hearing from you.This entry was posted in Travel Inspiration and tagged best villages, countryside, England, holiday, luxury, the cotswolds, travel .
+There is so much to do in the Cotswolds that we’re sure that you’ll have an amazing time, if you’d like to discuss planning your visit and creating your Cotswolds itinerary to this beautiful part of the world, then please do get in touch today; we look forward to hearing from you.This entry was posted in Travel Inspiration and tagged best villages, countryside, England, holiday, luxury, the cotswolds, travel .